ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 #### Started by me

-These are all the *Released* warehouse orders which are started by and assigned to the **currently** logged-in user.
+These are all the *Released* warehouse orders which are assigned to the **currently** logged-in user.

 #### Assigned to me

-Contains orders in states higher than *New* and lower than *Released*.
-They are assigned to the **currently** logged-in user.
+Contains Planned and Firm Planned orders which are assigned to the **currently** logged-in user.

 #### Unassigned

-Orders with states higher than *New* and lower than *Released*.

-They are **not** assigned to a specific worker and can be executed by anyone who takes them.
+Contains Planned and Firm Planned orders which are **not** assigned to a specific worker and can be executed by anyone who takes them.

 #### Started by others